Author: Aqua Gardening

 DTPA Iron Chelate Food Grade Powdered Nutrient

-• Use 10 gram per 1000L to raise iron chelate by 0.5ppm.
+• Use 10 grams per 1000L to raise iron chelate by 0.5ppm.
 Most systems will require 20 to 40 grams of DTPA chelated iron per month.

 Growth Technology Liquid Iron